-Much of the knowledge and documentation from this area, forms todays training habits, schemes etc. and comes from a Coach – Athlete relationship and particular written training diaries.
+Much of the knowledge and documentation from this area, form today’s training habits, schemes, etc. and comes from a Coach-Athlete relationship and particularly written training diaries.
 Maybe running training plans started being more public with Arthur Lydiard and his book Run the Lydiard way from 1980.
-In this book he describes how he worked with some of the best runners in the world.
+In this book, he describes how he worked with some of the best runners in the world.

 Your personal running training Plan

 1. You.
-What are your prerequisites in relation to running level?
+What are your prerequisites – running level?